Is There an Ethical SEO Business?

 The right way to use article directories is submit one article to each and make sure it get published, and then have a couple of links point towards that article – sounds like a lot more work I know, but this way it actually does pay off.

-Do You Get What You Pay for In SEO
+Do You Get What You Pay for In SEO?

 So often in my life I have heard this saying that you get what you pay for, really it is a lot of crap.
 If you are paying more than €500 per day for on-going SEO services have a think about what you are paying for.
+Investing in an ethical SEO strategy is crucial for long-term success, as it focuses on adhering to search engine guidelines, creating high-quality content, and prioritizing user experience.

 I do make the distinction between one off consultancy and on-going services.
 I know one consultant here in Ireland who charges a lot more than this for one day consultancy, but if he can list and show you how to fix all the issues on your site during that 1 or 2 days I think it is still more than worth the payment.